roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="J-Flash new project window"
 />

 - The next step is to select the right “**Target Device**”, to match the chip at the core of the RAK4260 LPWAN Breakout Module.
-Press the button with the dots on it in figure 10 and you will be redirected to the selection screen.
+Press the button with the dots on it in Figure 24 and you will be redirected to the selection screen.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/new-project-settings.png"